Behavioural first aid

 - an owner expresses that they would like assistance in modifying their dog’s behaviour

-- an owner is struggling to manage their dog’s problematic behaviour
+- an owner is struggling to manage their dog’s problem behaviour

-- the problematic behaviour renders the dog, their owner, or any other person/animal at risk of harm, or risks any third-party damage.
+- the problem behaviour renders the dog, their owner, or any other person/animal at risk of harm, or risks any third-party damage.

-The veterinary surgeon should also make a referral appropriate to the case and this will involve considering all of the relevant factors such as, the ability and experience of the referral veterinary surgeon, the location of the service, the urgency of treatment and the circumstances of the owner, including the availability and any limitations of insurance1.
+The veterinary surgeon should also make a referral appropriate to the case and this will involve considering all of the relevant factors such as the ability and experience of the referral veterinary surgeon, the location of the service, the urgency of treatment and the circumstances of the owner, including the availability and any limitations of insurance.

-The referral process for behavioural support is described here, however once an owner has voiced concerns regarding problematic behaviour the veterinary team may provide immediate first aid advice.
+The referral process for behavioural support is described here, however, once an owner has voiced concerns regarding problem behaviour the veterinary team may provide immediate first aid advice.

-Depending on its nature, problematic behaviour might put the dog themselves, people, other animals, or property at risk.
+The next step is to conduct a risk assessment, make the situation safe and prevent it from worsening.
+Depending on its nature, problem behaviour might put the dog themselves, people, other animals, or property at risk.

-The dog should be managed to minimise risk of injury, self-harm, fear, and distress.
-The risk of the dog being relinquished should also be considered at this point, because resolution of problematic behaviour is likely to require owner commitment.
+The dog should be managed to minimise the risk of injury, self-harm, fear, and distress.
+The risk of the dog being relinquished should also be considered at this point because the resolution of problem behaviour is likely to require owner commitment.
 As well as being potentially emotional and time-consuming, it could also involve a financial outlay, and owners need to be prepared for that.

 Being left alone

-To prevent any unwanted, problematic behaviour from worsening, steps can be taken to manage a dog’s environment and interactions in such a way that prevents them from carrying out the concerning behaviour.
+To prevent any unwanted, problem behaviour from worsening, steps can be taken to manage a dog’s environment and interactions in such a way that prevents them from carrying out the concerning behaviour.